Jonathan India Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in MLB.

-- The Dodgers have a 4.46 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers have the 22nd-ranked team ERA across all MLB pitching staffs (4.52).

-- Dodgers pitchers combine to allow 76 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Dodgers pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Gonsolin gets the start for the Dodgers, his eighth of the season.
-He is 3-1 with a 1.77 ERA and 25 strikeouts in 35 2/3 innings pitched.
+- Syndergaard (1-4) takes the mound for the Dodgers in his 12th start of the season.
+He's put together a 6.54 ERA in 52 1/3 innings pitched, with 35 strikeouts.

-- The right-hander's most recent time out came on Wednesday against the Washington Nationals, when he went six innings, surrendering one earned run while allowing three hits.
+- The righty last pitched on Wednesday against the Washington Nationals, when he went five innings, allowing five earned runs while giving up seven hits.

-- The 29-year-old has a 1.77 ERA and 6.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .151 to his opponents.
+- The 30-year-old has an ERA of 6.54, with 6 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.